aleksandracodes/CI_PP5_Snapfood/README.md

 #### The Post Page

-12. As a user, I can view the details of a single posts so that I can read other users’ comments and know what they think about it
+12. As a user, I can view the details of a single post so that I can read other users’ comments and know what they think about it
 13. As a user, I can view a category for the post so that I know what cuisine the food image relates to
 14. As user, I can add comments to a post so that I can share my thoughts about the post with the community
 15. As a user, I can see when the comments were created so that I know how old a comment is